Introduction

 a) Forward the complaint to PSD as soon as possible or ask the complainant to contact the force directly and provide them with PSD contact details.

-b) PSD will then make immediate contact with the complainant and log the complaint as soon as possible.
+b) PSD will then log the complaint and make contact as soon as possible.

 c) Upon receipt, PSD will update the OPCC on what action has been taken and provide a reference number for any complaint record created for audit purposes.

-The OPCC frequently receives correspondence about complaints/incidents that are, strictly speaking, not part of its remit.
+The OPCC frequently receives correspondence about complaints/incidents that are, strictly speaking, not part of the role and responsibility of the PCC.
 However, the Commissioner is keen to be seen to be responding to people’s concerns.
-Therefore, on occasion, the Commissioner or their Office will investigate the background to complaints.
+Therefore, on occasion, the Commissioner or their Office will investigate the background to complaints/incidents.
 In these instances, the OPCC will ask PSD to provide it with the information it requests, being mindful of GDPR compliance at all times.

 Additionally, the OPCC occasionally receives requests and queries about on-going operational matters.
 When these requests come into the OPCC, they will be sent directly to Surrey Police, either via PSD or any other route deemed appropriate.
 Surrey Police will then provide an update to the OPCC as required.
 Any such requests received by the OPCC are to be recorded on the OPCCs Contact Log.